 In late October 1995, Charlie Gordon was found unconscious, with a head injury in a lay-by outside Amble by council workmen.
 They called an ambulance but not the police - why not ?
 He was taken to Wansbeck hospital in Ashington, where he died a few days later, aged 55.
 It was a sudden, unexpected death and by law the police have to be involved and the coroner informed.
 The law was broken by the hospital doctor who signed the death certificate and the family's grimy solicitor, Hylton Young.
 It was all covered up and swept under the carpet because Charlie Gordon's widow was ill.

 A few years later, his youngest brother Francis Gordon, was found dead in his house in Amble, a passing neighbour noticed he had been lying in the same position on the settee for a few days and called the police.
 And there was an Inquest.
 I contacted the Coroner's office in Berwick, to ask why there was no Inquest for Charlie Gordon - I was told there should have been one ?
-Hylton Young has blood on his hands..
+Grimy solicitor, Hylton Young, has a lot to answer for - he has blood on his hands.